Spain: Landscapes from the Camino de Santiago

 Included Meals: Breakfast, Dinner

-Canyon de Sil; 5 miles, 800-ft. elevation gain and loss, easy to moderate
+Canyon de Sil; 5 miles, 700-ft. elevation gain and loss, easy to moderate

-After a revitalizing hike, you tour the family-run winery of Adega, concluding your visit with a tasting of one of the most prestigious wines in Spain, accompanied by local farm products.
-Later, return to your parador to unwind before you reconvene for a walk to Monforte de Lemos.
-Here, explore with your guide the old Jewish Quarter, a warren of cobbled lanes where craftsmen and men of letters kept shops and offices on streets such as Calle Zapaterías.
+After a revitalizing hike, you take a short shuttle to tour a traditional pottery studio, concluding your visit with a tasting of local wine accompanied by local farm products.
+Later, return to your parador to unwind before you reconvene for a walk to Monforte de Lemos and a guided city tour.
+Here, the local guide will explore the old Jewish Quarter, a warren of cobbled lanes, such as Calle Zapaterías, where craftsmen and men of letters opened shops and offices.
 Dinner is on your own this evening, perhaps in town after your tour concludes.

 Included Meals: Breakfast, Lunch